illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I File a Claim in an Illinois Small Claims Court?

-To file a claim in an Illinois Small Claims Court, the claimant is required to fill the summons and complaint forms, which can be obtained from the Small Claims Court Clerk, and this signals the start of the lawsuit.
-The complainant’s name should be listed as the plaintiff while the party being sued is the defendant.
+To file a claim in an Illinois Small Claims Court, the claimant is required to fill out the summons and complaint forms, which can be obtained from the Small Claims Court Clerk, and this signals the start of the lawsuit.
+The complainant’s name should be listed as the plaintiff, while the party being sued is the defendant.
 The valid name and address of the defendant should be accurate to avoid re-filing of the claims, which carries additional costs.
-In case of a change in address or contact details, the court clerk should be notified and the defendant.
+In case of a change in address or contact details, the court clerk and the defendant should be notified.

-Some of the documents that could be required depending on the nature of the claims are; contract signed by both parties, rent receipts, warranties or guarantees on product/goods bought, a photograph of damaged items, leases, receipts, and canceled checks.
+Depending on the nature of the claims, some of the documents that could be required are contracts signed by both parties, rent receipts, warranties or guarantees on products/goods bought, a photograph of damaged items, leases, receipts, and canceled checks.

 Do I Need a Small Claims Lawyer?

 Having a small claims lawyer is not required in filing a claim in Illinois, and this is because the rules of the court proceedings are considered relatively more straightforward than in other lawsuits.
-If an attorney represents the defendant, the claimant should have an attorney also to increase the chances of winning the case.
+If an attorney represents the defendant, the claimant should also have an attorney, as legal counsel may increase chances of winning the case.

 How do Class Action Lawsuits Work in Illinois?

-In filing class-action lawsuits in Illinois and due to the complexity, there are basic steps to be taken, which include;
+In filing class-action lawsuits in Illinois and due to the complexity, there are basic steps to be taken, which may include:

-• The litigation process commences when the class has been certified by the court, with both parties presenting their pretrial motions and discovery, and move on to settlement negotiations.
+• The litigation process commences when the class has been certified by the court, with both parties presenting their pretrial motions and discovery and moving on to settlement negotiations.

 • The settlement paid to the class is then shared amongst all members of the plaintiffs to bring an end to the class action lawsuit.